Mvkarthikeya07/Content-Based-Image-Similarity-and-Visual-Comparison-Using-Feature-Embedding-Techniques/README.md

-🖼️ Image Comparison Web App
+🖼️ Design and Implementation of an Image Similarity and Comparison Web Application

 A Computer Vision–powered Flask web application that compares two images using SSIM, ORB Feature Matching, and K-Means Color Clustering to generate a detailed similarity analysis with visual outputs.